 It’s not the first time my kids have heard me shout their praises.
 I’m the resident cheering section, their biggest fan, a back-patter extraordinaire.
-These days, you can find me handing out compliments as if they’re sticks of gum – when my kids practise guitar, score a goal, help with dishes.
+These days, you can find me handing out compliments as if they’re sticks of gum—when my kids practise guitar, score a goal, help with dishes.
 The mom logic goes like this: The kid does good (or good enough for me), so I make him feel great about himself.
 It’s called boosting self-esteem.
 Or so I thought.
 Here are some things you may not have considered about building self-esteem in children.

 Plus, Taylor adds, telling your child he’s the best, the smartest or the most talented is setting him up for some very bad news down the road.
 You’re creating an egomaniac who thinks his scribbles are Rothkos but, sooner or later, he’ll discover he’s not all that after all.

 Start by forcing yourself to stand back while your child takes healthy risks, says Victoria Sopik, CEO of Kids & Company, a corporate childcare service in Toronto, and a mother of eight.
 “To build confidence in the world, kids have to take chances, make choices and take responsibility for them,” Sopik says.
 She sees too many parents trying to rescue their kids from failure all the time.